MyPracticeDemoRepo/tryme-susiearnholt/README.md

 *  Anything else I need to know to help you do well?

-* What you want to learn in this course:
+* What you want to learn in this course: EVERYTHING!